MicrosoftDocs/appcenter-docs/docs/sdk/distribute/android.md

 When the app is in foreground (after `Distribute.setUpdateTrack(UpdateTrack.PRIVATE);` and `AppCenter.start`), a browser window opens to authenticate the user.
 All the subsequent update checks will get the latest release on the private track.

-If a user is on the **private track**, it means that after the successful authentication, they will get the latest release from any private distribution groups they are a member of instead of public distribution groups.
+If a user is on the **private track**, it means that after the successful authentication, they will get the latest release from any private distribution groups they are a member of.
 If a user is on the **public track**, it means that they will get the latest release from any public distribution group.

 If you want to configure the application to use the public update track, you can call: